Frequently Asked Questions

 Are Title IX accommodations retroactive?

-No. A student should apply for pregnancy and childbirth accommodations with the SDS Counselor as soon as she finds out she is pregnant.
+No. A student should apply for pregnancy and childbirth accommodations with the SAS Coordinator as soon as she finds out she is pregnant.
 However, PTC will work with the student as much as possible to allow makeup work to be completed if the pregnancy interferes with her ability to complete the work on time.

 This does not apply to work already completed.
 For example, if a pregnant student, who has NOT requested accommodations, completes a test and earns a failing grade, the student may not request accommodations retroactively to have the failing grade expunged or be retested.